By Charlotte Ellis (Learning Technology Media Adviser)

-The idea of an Escape Room can be developed for a blended teaching approach by using online tools.
 There are lots of online tools that could assist you with either transferring your physical escape room to online or by creating one from scratch with the online elements in focus.
-These tools will help you create the formula for developing a successful escape room.
+The tools listed below will help you create that formula for developing a successful escape room.
 If you begin with a piece of content that the students then have to find a key from to unlock a lock to get to the next piece of content, you should be able to begin to easily figure out what you could achieve.

-Blackboard has some powerful tools that can be used to support a virtual escape room and are ideal if you’re looking for fun ways to help your students engage with and familiarise themselves with specific tools within the VLE, in particular if you will be using online tests with students at some point in their course.
+Blackboard has some powerful tools that can be used to support a virtual escape room and would be ideal if you’re looking for fun ways to help your students engage with and familiarise themselves with specific tools within the VLE, in particular if you will be using online tests with students at some point in their course.

 - Adaptive Release – a way of releasing individual items of content based on criteria met.